 [Heading inserted by No. 34 of 1998 s.
 9.]

 23A.
-Advisory committees
+Advisory committees, establishing etc.

 (1) The Minister may, after a request from the Commissioner, establish an advisory committee or committees (a committee) to provide advice to the Commissioner for consideration in the performance of the Commissioner’s functions and the exercise of the Commissioner’s powers.